 Be active.
 Find an activity that you enjoy and do it!
 Move your body every day to improve mood, mitochondrial health, brain function and energy.
 Prevent sarcopenia (age-related muscle loss) and dynapenia (age-related strength loss), increase metabolism, improve posture, and accelerate fat oxidation.
 Exercise is the most underutilized natural antidepressant and natural anti-aging therapy.

 Vitamin N. A daily dose of nature therapy (without a phone).
-Spending time in nature is a natural, drug-free, healing remedy that will re-set your biological body clock, reduce anxiety, and whatever ails your soul.
+Spending time in nature is a natural, drug-free, healing remedy that will re-set your biological body clock, balance cortisol, melatonin and other hormones, reduce anxiety, and whatever ails your soul.

 Declutter.
 Clutter is not just physical stuff.
 It’s old ideas, toxic relationships, and bad habits.
 Clutter is anything that does not support your better self.